Jurong Lake

 A landscaped sanctuary called Jurong Lake Park was built around the perimeter of the lake and work was completed in January 2006.
 Also, a 2.8 kilometre water promenade along Jurong Lake Park would allow residents to participate in watersports.
 The inner running track starting from Chinese garden bridge and back is 3.4 kilometers in length.

 As is the case for most other reservoirs in Singapore, swimming is currently illegal in the lake, although this may change in line with the Singapore government's liberalisation of the use of bodies of water in the republic.
 Fishing is now allowed in some designated spots around the lake where only artificial baits can be used for fishing.
 However, the water is noted to be green in colour during dry weather and a murky brown after a downpour, the likely result of runoff from its urban catchment area.

 Tourist attractions

-There are several tourist attractions located near or even within the Lake, including a Chinese Garden and a Japanese Garden, which are located on their respective islands within the lake, as well as the nearby Tang Dynasty Village, which has since closed down.
+There are several tourist attractions located near or even within the Lake, including a Chinese Garden and a Japanese Garden, which are located on their respective islands within the lake, as well as the nearby Tang Dynasty City, which has since closed down in 1999.

-The Science Centre, Singapore, a family-oriented attraction in Jurong East, is located in the area, together with Jurong Country Club, which includes an 18-hole par-72 golf course and driving range.
+The Science Centre, Singapore, a family-oriented attraction in Jurong East, is located in the area.
+The former Jurong Country Club, which included an 18-hole par-72 golf course and driving range, was also located in the area but ceased operations in 2016 to make way for redevelopment.